amencarini/README/README.md

 What’s your favourite baked good?

-- Treat me to pizza and you'll make me happy.
+- I'm trying to lose weight, so...
+But good pizza never fails to cheer me up